Telling mom about my boyfriend and our birth control

 Lastly, consider that you can also tell your mother about your relationship little by little.
 Perhaps you can first tell her about the strong feelings you have for your boyfriend.
 Then, based on her reaction and feedback, you can choose to share more details with her.

 Talking to your parents can be hard — especially when the subject relates to sex, love, and relationships.
-If you are a Columbia student on the Morningside campus, Counseling and Psychological Services can help you sort this out.
-If you are a student on the Medical Center campus, the Mental Health Service is a great resource.
+It might be helfpul to talk to a trusted friend, family member, or counselor to sort this out.
 It can be scary to share personal information with someone because you are opening yourself up for the potential to be hurt.
 There’s another side to this, though: You are also opening yourself up to the potential for a stronger, closer, and more transparent relationship.
 Good luck with whatever you decide to do!